DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "Excuse me.
 Corporal Ashlan, Corporal Saki.
 Reporting from New Vishal."

-Ashlan knocks and carefully puts his hands on one side of the door to open it.
+Ashlan knocked and carefully out his hands on one side of the door to open it.
 Commander's office...
 From windows were coming light that made the room dazzling and solemn.
 In the middle of room was big round table.